MohamedAbouzid1/EEINet/documentation.md

 ## Overview

 EEINet is a comprehensive web application and API for exploring human exon-exon interactions (EEIs) based on protein complex structures.
-The platform integrates structural data from protein complexes with computational orthology analysis to provide insights into functional relationships between protein exons.
+The platform integrates structural data from protein complexes with computational analysis to provide insights into functional relationships between protein exons.

 ### Key Features